Back Pain Treatment in Wokingham

 Watch the animated video below which explains how acupuncture relieves back pain.

-Back pain acupuncturist
+Our back pain acupuncturist

 Dr (TCM) Attilio D'Alberto BM (Beijing), BSc (Hons) TCM, MBAcC, MRCHM